FAQ

 Build packages start at $750 for a 1 to 3 page starter site, $2,000 for a 5 to 15 page professional site, and $3,500 and up for larger custom builds.
 Payment is 50% upfront and 50% on launch.
 Optional monthly management plans are available starting at $75/month.
 See the full breakdown on the Web Services page.

 Yes.
-Every site I build scores 100/100 on Google Lighthouse Performance and is fully SEO optimized.
-Sites are hosted on Cloudflare's global network so they load in under a second anywhere in the world.
+Every site I build scores 100/100 on Google Lighthouse desktop and consistently hits 398 to 400 out of 400 on mobile.
+Sites are hosted on Cloudflare's global network for fast load times worldwide.
 I also build in WCAG AA accessibility compliance on every page, which Google rewards with better rankings.
-See Why My Websites Are Different for the full technical breakdown.
+See Why My Websites Are Different for the full breakdown.

 No mandatory fees.
 Hosting is free on Cloudflare Pages, SSL is free, and backups are handled automatically through GitHub.
-The only ongoing cost is your domain name, typically around $10 to $15 per year.
+The only ongoing cost is your domain name, typically around $10 per year on Cloudflare.
 Optional management plans are available if you want me to handle updates and maintenance, but they're never required.

 Looking for something specific?
 Try searching the site.